USRA-STI/gdt-core/docs/core/headers.rst

   '2022-04-23T17:11:05'

 The FileHeaders class can act as a header verifier for reading in files.
-If there are missing keywords compared to what is expected in the header template, or if the values are not the type expected, an exception will be raised.
-If there are extraneous keywords in the header compared to what is expected, no exception will be raised, but the extraneous keywords will be ignored.
+If there are missing keywords compared to what is expected in the header template, a warning will be raised.
+If there are extraneous keywords in the header compared to what is expected, no warning will be raised, but the extraneous keywords will be ignored.

 To test this, let's make a similar header to ``MyHeader``, but with the ``BOOL`` keyword missing: